JohnSnowLabs/spark-nlp/docs/en/concepts.md

 annotators to utilize this same pipeline against external resources to process them in the same way the user decides.
 Only some of our annotators take advantage of this.
-RecursivePipeline behaves exactly the same than normal Spark ML pipelines, so they can be used with the same intention.
+RecursivePipeline behaves exactly the same as normal Spark ML pipelines, so they can be used with the same intention.

 **Example:**